mjcaisse/cppnow-website/src/pages/about/faq.md

 * Your audience can read, so don't just stand there and read your slides to them.
 Explain the bullet points or code examples on your slides.
 Give the rationale behind the design.
 Relate new material to things they are already familiar with.
 * Do include code examples; C++ programmers often understand code examples better than prose descriptions.
 * Look at your audience.
 Make eye contact.
-* Repeat questions from the audience before answering, particularly with a larger audience where not everyone may be able to hear other audience members.
+* Repeat questions from the audience before answering, remember, the video audience is much bigger than the live audience, and in the video they only hear what has been repeated to microphone.
 * Don't just tell your audience what something is, tell them how to use it themselves.
 Show them real code.
 * Involve your audience; ask them questions.